icsboyx/log_x/README.md

 ## Examples

 - ### Simple Example
-  The following example demonstrates how to use the `logx` library to log messages at different log levels.
+  The following example demonstrates how to use the `log_x` library to log messages at different log levels.

 ```rust
 fn main() {